Team

 Stefanie has a passion for translating academic theory and evidence into public health practice and has extensive experience of working with local authorities to design, adapt and evaluate public health interventions, utilising behavioural science models and theory.

 Stefanie has a keen interest in the application of novel experimental methodologies for the development and evaluation of behaviour change interventions.
 Stefanie has demonstrable research leadership skills and has expertise in evaluation design, systematic reviews and meta-analysis, survey research, intervention fidelity assessment and randomised controlled trials.
-Stefanie is currently a freelance research consultant and also works as an advisor for the NIHR Research Design Service at the University of Hertfordshire.
+Stefanie is currently a freelance research consultant and an associate here, at Applied Behaviour Change, and also works as an advisor for the NIHR Research Design Service at the University of Hertfordshire.

 Ella Howes